truenas/documentation/content/SCALE/GettingStarted/Migrate/MigrateCOREHAtoSCALEHA.md

 After installing SCALE, [configure controller 1 using the SCALE UI]({{< relref "UIConfigurationSCALE.md" >}}), configure controller 1 to the point just before you sync to peer, then power up controller 2 with SCALE already installed and at the Console setup menu screen but not configured, then on controller 1 sync to peer.

 After configuring network in controller 1, import all your pools.
-Creating a new pool before importing pools can result in you using disks assigned to a pool you import.
+Creating a new pool before importing pools could result in accidentally wiping disks currently used with an exported pool.

 {{< taglist tag="scalemigrate" limit="10" title="Related Migration Articles" >}}
 {{< taglist tag="scaleconfig" limit="10" title="Related Configuration Articles" >}}